There’s a crucial question all practitioners need to ask and regularly: Do I really know what my patients want?

 -Dr. Colleen Knasky, DC

 “We can’t keep CBD CLINIC products in stock.
 These new pain relief ointments and cream have received an absolutely positive response from our patients—about half of whom have already tried it.
-Fibromyalgia patients love it; especially when they have pain flare-ups.
+Patients love it; especially when they have pain flare-ups.
 Powerlifters use it.
-It’s great for all acute and chronic pain.
 One of our patients was in a car accident a year ago, needing multiple steroid injections and was on opioids throughout the year.
 Now, this patient no longer needs to use opioids before bed.
 They just use CBD CLINIC ointment.
 It’s that good.”

 Dr. Lloyd Ramby, DC

 Ramby Chiropractic Clinic

 “CBD CLINIC has come to the rescue for an amazingly diverse range of pain challenges.
 For one patient with a chronic rhomboid shoulder issue, CBD CLINIC calms the spasms and eases the pain so this patient can get to sleep.
 Another patient with pain previously needed Ambien to sleep.
 Now the CBD CLINIC ointment calms the pain enough.
 Nearly all my patients who have tried CBD CLINIC products have come back, asking for more because it does what it’s supposed to do.
 It relieves pain quickly and for hours.”

 Take the time to know your clients